A 20-something who's surprisingly bad at Tinder, Em learned a few lessons indulging in a workplace crush once.

 I dabbled in a workplace romance, something I'd never before experienced or even considered.
 After all, is it really ever a good idea to hook up with a coworker (or even more risqué—your boss or someone you have authority over at work)?

-Still, scan through Reddit or any girly magazine and you'll find I'm not the only one whose harbored a crush at work.
-It's pretty common—you spend a lot of time with the people you work with, often more time than you even spend with your own family and friends outside of work.
+Still, scan through Reddit or any girly magazine and you'll find I'm not the only one who's harbored a crush at work.
+It's pretty common—you spend a lot of time with the people you work with, often more than you spend with your own family and friends outside of work.

 Whether pursuing your crush at work is a good idea or not depends entirely on your own unique situation.